 Secondly, something mysterious happens when you buy something new – your old stuff suddenly looks old and shabby.
 Sound familiar?
 This is known as the Diderot Effect and it can drain your bank account very, very quickly.
 Consider yourself warned.

 5. Winging it

 Just like any pillar in your life, success comes with planning a course of action.
-If your current financial plan is just winging it and hoping for the best, it’s time to put something more concrete in place to ensure your goals are met.
+If your current financial plan is just winging it and hoping for the best, then it’s time to shift your money mindset and put something more concrete in place to ensure your goals are met.

 If finances aren’t your area of expertise (or interest), then working with a financial planner – especially at the start – can set you on the path to financial freedom.